Acupuncture has numerous potential fertility-boosting benefits according to New York Weill Cornell physician-scientists

 Dr. Rosenwaks, Director of the Center for Reproductive Medicine and Infertility, and Dr. Chung treat infertility patients at Weill Cornell Medical Center at New York-Presbyterian Hospital.

 Dr. Rosenwaks is the Revlon Professor of Reproductive Medicine in Obstetrics and Gynecology, Co-Director of the Institute for Reproductive Medicine, and Attending Obstetrician and Gynecologist at Weill Cornell.

 Dr. Chung is Assistant Professor of Reproductive Medicine, Assistant Professor of Obstetrics and Gynecology, and Assistant Attending Obstetrician and Gynecologist at Weill Cornell.
 Dr. Chang is Clinical Assistant Professor of Medicine at Weill Cornell, where he teaches courses on alternative and complementary medicine.
 He is also affiliated with Meridian Medical.

-PS: Dr Kerr worked for years as a MD and acupuncturist in Sao Paulo, Brazil using protocols for treating infertility with some Fertility Clinics and now she is having good success rates at Prairie Medical Acupuncture Clinic in Canada too. ( Winnipeg, Manitoba) A treatment for infertility varies from 12 session to 35 sessions, depending of each case, some time one single Menstrual cycle is enough, but there are cases that can take 3-6 months of treatment.
+PS: Priscilla Kerr worked for years as a MD and acupuncturist in Sao Paulo, Brazil using protocols for treating infertility with some Fertility Clinics and now she is having good success rates at Prairie Acupuncture Clinic in Canada too. ( Winnipeg, Manitoba) A treatment for infertility varies from 12 session to 35 sessions, depending of each case, some time one single Menstrual cycle is enough, but there are cases that can take 3-6 months of treatment.